chriswi93/Expectation-Maximization-An-explanation-of-statistical-inference-using-the-example-of-GMMs/README.md

 <p align="center"><i>
   x<sub>i</sub> ~ N(&mu;<sub>k</sub>,&sigma;<sup>2</sup><sub>k</sub>)
 </i></p>
 <i>K</i> is a hyperparameter of the model.
 A <b>hyperparameter</b> is a constant that has to be defined before inferencing the model parameters.
-Usually a hyperparameter does not change during inference.
+Usually a hyperparameter does not change during training.
 However, a <b>model parameter</b> is not known in advance.
-It has to be estimated.
-In many cases model parameters are randomly initialized before parameter inference.
+It has to be estimated during inference.
+In many cases model parameters are randomly initialized.

-Every normal distribution is
+A very important condition of the Expectation Maximization algorithm is that the <b>probability density function (pdf)</b> of the a posteriori distribution is known and available in closed form.
+The probability density function of the posterior distribution in univariate Gaussian Mixture Models is the probability density function of the univariate normal distribution:
+<p align="center"><i>

+</i></p>
+Expectation Maximization computes a point estimate of the actual posterior distribution.
+However, the function that is optimized during inference is non-convex.
+The properties of a non-convex function conclude that a found optimum is not guaranteed to be the global optimum.
+This condition is one of many aspects that differentiates Expectation Maximization from Variational Inference where the a posteriori distribution is not known beforehand and is usually very complex.

 <a href="https://www.codecogs.com/eqnedit.php?latex=\mathcal{W}(A,f)&space;=&space;(T,\bar{f})" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\mathcal{W}(A,f)&space;=&space;(T,\bar{f})" title="\mathcal{W}(A,f) = (T,\bar{f})" /></a>